reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 // highlight-start
 // This is the _same_ reference as `apiSlice`, but this has
-// the TS types updated to include the injected endpoints export const extendedApiSlice = apiSlice.injectEndpoints({
+// the TS types updated to include the injected endpoints export const apiSliceWithUsers = apiSlice.injectEndpoints({
   endpoints: builder => ({
     getUsers: builder.query<User[], void>({
       query: () => '/users'